ibm-cloud-docs/apps/dep-app-tool.md

 ## Verifying that your app is running
 {: #verify-runningapp}

 After your app is built and deployed, you can view the app's URL to make sure that it's running.
+You can view the app's status in the following ways:

+* In the **Details** tile on the App details page, click the URL that is displayed in the **App URL** field.

 ### Apps that are deployed to a Kubernetes cluster
 {: #view-kube-runningapp}